After creating a new account successfully, 10 BTC will be given to the simulated account, which can be operated at any time.

 Then click the "Buy/Up" or "Sell/Down" button to place the order page.

-Pending orders on Bexplus will not occupy margin like other trading platforms.
+Limit orders on Bexplus will not occupy margin like other trading platforms.

 Market means that you open a long or short position instantly according to the market price at that moment by entering the volume you want and clicking the "Buy/Up" or "Sell/Down" button.

-1) Hold: the opening positions
+1) Open orders: the opening positions

-2) Pending: the pending orders
+2) Limit orders: the pending orders

 3) History: the closed positions

 If you want to close an opening position/order, please click the corresponding position and you'll see the options below.

 1) Management: to check position info and close the position

 2) Quick closing: a quick way to close the position